trilobiet/oapenmemotaskrunner/README.md

 #### 2.1 Docker version >= 24.0.7

 NB.
 Due to a bug in older Docker versions (https://github.com/moby/moby/issues/45689) you must have Docker 24.0.7 (or higher) installed.

+This bug causes data written to `stdout` by Docker for reading by the Java application to be truncated.
+Output is closed prematurely by Docker.

 To check which version of Docker is currently installed:

 	docker version